data-lessons/SQL-business/_episodes/04-sql-joins.md

 For that, we need to tell the computer which columns provide the link between the two tables using the word `ON`.
 What we want is to join the data with the same item id.
-Try join the invoice_info and item_info table:
+For example, try join the invoice_info and item_info table:

     SELECT *
     FROM invoice_info